-Much like the ultrasonic repeller that we discussed before, this is another harmless thing that you can place in your garden, near whichever area you want to keep a dog-free zone and just let it do its thing.
+Much like the ultrasonic repeller that we discussed before, this is another harmless thing you can place in your garden, near whichever area you want to keep a dog-free zone and just let it do its thing.

-If you don’t want to go after fancy gadgets or start sprinkling all kinds of food around your garden, you could just use the garden itself as your defense mechanism.
+If you don’t want to go after fancy gadgets or start sprinkling all kinds of food around your garden, you could use the garden itself as your defense mechanism.
 Build a wall of thorn bushes between the dog and the flowers.

 Build a Fence

 You’d probably be able to build one or have one built in a matter of days.
-A chain-link fence would probably the most effective and last the longest.
+A chain-link fence would probably be the most effective and last the longest.

-If the problem is as simple as your dog is trying to get around the garden and can’t get certain places without trodding all over your flowers, build a little pathway and train them to use that instead.
+If the problem is as simple as your dog is trying to get around the garden and can’t get to certain places without trodding all over your flowers, build a little pathway and train them to use that instead.